Getting a Computer Account

 Office: FAB 115–10

-wander by my office and see if I'm free.
+my office and see if I'm free.
+To set up

-computable.
-That means how much time, and sometimes
+of computing stuff.
+That means how much time, and

-how much space, an algorithm takes.
-Why does this
+sometimes how much space, an algorithm takes.
+Why does

-matter, when computers are so fast?
-Because we often
+this matter, when computers are so fast?
+Because we

-want to solve large instances of certain problems, and
+often want to solve large instances of certain

-the time taken by some algorithms is exponential in
+problems, and the time taken by some algorithms is

-the size of the problem instance.
-What that means is:
+exponential in the size of the problem instance.
+What

-if we choose an naive algorithm, solving the problem
+that means is: if we choose an naive algorithm,